chocolates/ETH-Algorithm-Lab/notes.md

 * ___Radiation Therapy(week 12)___: d-degree polynomial with THREE variables: choose 3 elements in (d+3) ==> if d==30, then there are about 5000~ variables.
 * ___The Empire Strikes Back(week 12)___:
 * ___Carol's Configuration(week13)___:
+* _Portfolios Revisited(week 13)_: the variables are alpha_1, alpha_2, …, alpha_n.
+The variance contains product of two alpha's, so the variance cannot be put in the constraint.
+In other words, we need use binary search technique.
+  * CGAL::solve_nonnegative_quadratic_program() is faster than CGAL::solve_quadratic_program().